sitbon/magg/docs/mbro.md

 1. **Connection Failed**: Ensure the MCP server is installed and the command is correct
 2. **Tool Not Found**: Use `tools` to list available tools and check the exact name
-3. **Invalid Arguments**: Tool arguments must be valid JSON.
-In the interactive shell, don't surround JSON with quotes.
+3. **Invalid Arguments**: Use shell-style key=value arguments.
+Only use JSON for complex nested structures.
 4. **Permission Denied**: Some servers require specific permissions or environment variables

 ## See Also